specstoryai/TaskTao/SPEC.md

 - Tasks have a creation and last updated timestamp.
 - Tasks take the color of the area they are associated with.
 - Tasks can be created, updated, and deleted.
+- Tasks can be reordered within their area with the up and down arrow keys.
-- Tasks can be reordered within their area.
+- Tasks can be reordered within their area with drag and drop.
+- Tasks can be moved to a different area with drag and drop.
+- Tasks can be changed from one task type to another with the left and right arrow keys.
+- Tasks can be changed from one task type to another with drag and drop.
 - Tasks can be completed.
 - Tasks can be toggled as for today.